Countries Covered: China

 Questions Covered in the report:

-What forecasts are made for China’s online retail sales growth through 2023?
+- What forecasts are made for China’s E-Commerce Sales growth until 2025?

-What is the projection of China’s share of global online retail sales in 2019 and 2022?
+- What were the estimates for China’s share of global online retail sales in 2020 and 2021?

-What was the penetration rate of Internet connected mobile devices in China in 2018 and how many of those device users shopped online?
+- What percentage of the Internet users connected to the Internet via a mobile device in China in 2020 and how many of those devices were used to shop online?

-Which payment methods and product categories are preferred by online shoppers in China?
+- Which payment methods and product categories are preferred by the online shoppers in China?

-How did the market shares of the top B2C E-Commerce platforms in China evolve through Q2 2019?
+- How did the market shares of the top B2C E-Commerce platforms in China evolve through 2021?

-China accounts for more than half of global online retail
+China accounts for more than half of global online retail: new yStats.com report.

 China is to remain the world’s largest online retail market and experience further growth of online and offline integration